virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 );
 ```

-As the position of the hit point approaches the edges, we take a smoothstep of the distance to the edge that we will use to color our box.
-The smoothstep is calculated for all edges at once, and as a result, we take the value for the closest edge:
+As the position of the hit point approaches the edges, we use a smoothstep of the distance to the edge to determine the color of our box.
+The smoothstep is calculated for all edges simultaneously, and we use the value corresponding to the closest edge:
 ```glsl

 // Paint the edges black with a slight blur at the transition